sumitnathtiwari/Parkinglot/readme.md

 After Installing Java
-Install git or Download this repo as Zip file and use any zip Extractor such as WinRar,7zip to Extract files git install link -: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
+Install git or Download this repo as Zip file and use any zip Extractor such as WinRar,7zip to Extract files

+git install link -: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+git commands to pull the files

+git clone git@github.com:sumitnathtiwari/Parkinglot.git

 after the above process

-open the terminal/Cmd, then by using CD command go to the SIQ_PE1_ParkingLot directory
+open the terminal/Cmd, then by using CD command go to the Parkinglot directory

+cd Parkinglot

-Same goes with repl.it(Run Button will also work but it will take input.txt) Run the below commands in their console
+Same goes with repl.it(Run Button will also work but by default will take input.txt as filepath) Run the below commands in their console

 Now run the following commands to run the program